ianframe/APCSAutograder/README.md

 ### Example Usage
 1. In Terminal navigate to `Project/`.

+2. Modify `AutoGrader.java` and `grade_student_work.sh` for to include this project's files.

-2. Ensure that `grade_student_work.sh` has permission to execute with `chmod 755 grade_student_work.sh`.
+3. Ensure that `grade_student_work.sh` has permission to execute with `chmod 755 grade_student_work.sh`.

-3. Execute the script with `./grade_student_work.sh`.
+4. Execute the script with `./grade_student_work.sh`.

-4. The results will be placed in `Project/student_grades.csv` for easy uploading of grades into the gradebook.
+5. The results will be placed in `Project/student_grades.csv` for easy viewing and uploading of grades into the gradebook.
 ___

 ### Configuring JUnit
 1. Download the latest [.jar of JUnit](http://sourceforge.net/project/showfiles.php?group_id=15278) (as of this writing, v4.12).

-2. Place the `junit-4.10.jar` file (again, exact version may vary) into the necessary directory for Java extensions (most likely `/Library/Java/Extensions/`).
+2. Place the `junit-4.10.jar` file (exact version may vary) into the necessary directory for Java extensions (most likely `/Library/Java/Extensions/`).

 3. Configure the environment variables in your `bash_profile`.
 To do this, execute `sudo nano ~/.bash_profile`.
 Note the dot prefix due to the file being a hidden file.
 You should be prompted to enter your account password to edit this file.
-Once inside, add the following three statements in addition to whatelse you may have:
+Once inside, add the following three statements in addition to whatelse you may have, making sure to adhere to the JDK and JUnit versions on your machine:

     ```
     export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-10.0.2.jdk/Contents/Home